-Dogs must not be restricted to areas when climatic conditions may cause them distress.
-Insulation and temperature regulation in the day care environment must aim to keep the ambient temperature in the dog sleeping accommodation above an absolute minimum of 10°C and below a maximum of 26°C.

-- Dogs must be monitored to check if they are too hot or too cold.
-If an individual dog is showing signs of heat or cold intolerance steps must be taken to ensure the welfare of the dog. - A dog must be able to remove itself from a direct source of heat. - Heaters must not be sited in a manner or location where they present a risk of burning or electric shock / electrocution to dogs or humans, or a risk of fire. - Adequate ventilation must be provided to all interior areas without the creation of excessive, localised draughts, and to avoid excess humidity. - Dogs must not be exposed to excessive noise. - The sleeping/rest area must provide the dog with at least twice the area required for the dog to lie flat. - If crates are used, a dog must not be secured in a crate for longer than one hour in any 8-hour period and must not be crated unless a crate forms part of the normal routine for the dog and the dog's owner has consented to the use of it.
+- Dogs must not be restricted to areas when climatic conditions may cause them distress.
+Insulation and temperature regulation in the kennels must aim to keep the ambient temperature in the sleeping area above an absolute minimum of 10 degrees. - Dogs must be monitored to check if they are too hot or too cold.
+If an individual dog is showing signs of heat or cold intolerance steps must be taken to ensure the welfare of the dog. - A dog must be able to remove itself from a direct source of heat. - Dogs, particularly puppies, may be adversely affected by the sound of other barking dogs.
+Dogs under seven months of age must be located in the quietest part of the kennel establishment. - Dogs must not be exposed to draughts - Ventilation must be provided to all interior areas to avoid excess humidity - Excessive noise must be avoided.

-• Ventilation must be a managed, fixed or portable, air system to ensure appropriate temperatures are maintained in all weathers.
-This can be an air conditioning unit or use of removable fans.
+- Ventilation must be a managed, fixed or portable, air system to ensure appropriate temperatures are maintained in all weathers.
+This can be an air conditioning unit or use of removable fans. - A noise management plan must be in place e.g. physical barriers, sound absorbing build structure, positive reinforcement training to keep barking down, kennel design to prevent noise generation with demonstration of effectiveness.